All Episodes

 We're almost 7,000 strong.

-Um, you know, we're all about just getting the truth out there.
+And, you know, we're all about just getting the truth out there.

-You know, you as you guys know, we're diversified concerts who make content on everything.
+You know, as you guys know, we're diversified kinds of critters.

-We're gonna have discussions on everything.
+We're going to have discussions on everything.

-The way it goes is this you get in a castle club, right?
+The way it goes is this.

-You join a telegram group based on where you live.
+You join a Telegram group based on where you live.

 So let's say you live in Los Angeles, right?